Casablanca: City Council

-The Mayor is accountable to the City Council, who represents a total of 100 to 130 elected citizens from every Casablanca neighborhood.
+The mayor is accountable to the city council, which represents a total of 100 to 130 elected citizens from every Casablanca neighbourhood.

-The City Council meets each year during the months of February, may and October.
-These 3 meetings are mandatory according to Moroccan law.
+The city council meets each year in February, May, and October.
+These three meetings are mandatory according to Moroccan law.

 The council members are informed 10 days before the meetings.

-Apart from these 3 sessions, the council can also be summoned by:
+Apart from these three sessions, the council can also be summoned by: